 What Kind of Shoes Are You Looking for?

 Then, decide what you need the shoes for before you start browsing.
 So, do you need them for summer or winter?
 Are you going to wear them to work or when you go out?
 Do you need walking shoes or dress shoes?
 Work boots for doing construction or going hunting?
 You probably have a rough idea already, but it's best if you clearly define it in your mind.

-Finally, because you are buying shoes online, find a shop you trust.
+Finally, because you are buying shoes online, find reliable websites you trust.
 Scams are not that uncommon on the internet, so take five minutes and check them out.
-You don’t have to go into too much detail.
-Scams are usually taken down pretty quickly, but it’s better to be safe than sorry.
+You don't have to go into too much detail.
+Scams are usually taken down pretty quickly, but it's better to be safe than sorry.

 How to Buy Shoes Online – Simplified

 Let's do a quick summary of the steps you should take to successfully buy shoes online: